markgw/pimlico/docs/plans/wishlist.rst

   - :doc:`Berkeley Parser <berkeley>` for fast constituency parsing
   - `Reconcile <https://www.cs.utah.edu/nlp/reconcile/>`_ coref.
 Seems to incorporate upstream NLP tasks.
 Would want to interface such that we can reuse output from other modules and just do coref.
-  - Caevo: :mod:`partially implemented <pimlico.modules.caevo>`

 - Output pipeline graph visualizations: :doc:`drawing`
-- Bug in counting of corpus size (off by one) when a map process restarts
+- Bug in counting of corpus size (off by one, sometimes) when a map process restarts
+- Start using `issue tracker <https://gitlab.com/markgw/pimlico/issues>`_ instead of this list

 Todos
 =====